 - Have not been victims of domestic violence or abuse in the relationship;

 - Have essentially equal personal power in the relationship.
 Divorce mediation involves negotiation.
 Generally, the parties do not have lawyers physically present in the divorce mediation sessions and thus the party with more power and better negotiating skills prevails.

-- Have essentially equal access to, and understanding of, the finances.
+- Have essentially equal access to and understanding of the finances.
 Except in the area of child custody, a divorce is a financial transaction.
 The party with less knowledge and less experience with financial issues is at a severe disadvantage in divorce mediation.
-Failing to understand the financial aspects of a divorce may result in the receipt of less child support and less spousal support than should have been agreed to, and may result in an unequal property settlement.
+Failing to understand the financial aspects of a divorce may result in the receipt of less child support and less spousal support than is appropriate, and may result in an unequal property settlement.